 Southbound Brewing Company

-This is Savannah’s first microbrewery, set just outside of its historic district.
-It offers a bit of an escape from the hustle and bustle of the city, for a relaxing respite with a cold beer.
-The atmosphere reads industrial dive bar, creating a super laid back and welcoming space for friends to hang and relax.
-The decor is decked out with warm woods, barrels, and psychedelic murals.
-They offer behind the scenes tours to learn more about their impressive operation and interesting brews.
+Southbound is Savannah’s first microbrewery, set just outside its historic district.
+It offers an escape from the hustle and bustle of the city for a relaxing respite with a cold beer.
+The atmosphere reads industrial dive bar, creating a super laid back and welcoming space for friends to hang out and relax.
+The decor is full of warm woods, barrels, and psychedelic murals.
+They offer behind-the-scenes tours to learn more about their impressive operation and exciting brews.

 Coastal Empire Beer Company